surfacesyntacticud/website/content/guidelines/fr/_index.md

 20	.	.
 PUNCT	_	_	10	punct	_	_
 {{< /conll >}}

-However, there are a few token which are `upos=INTJ`.
-In french there is : "tiens", "ben" , "quoi", and "bon".

 {{<conll>}}
 # text_en = uh so actually uh you'll see then.
 # text = euh ben en fait juste euh tu verras après.